Integrable Differential Systems for Deformed Laguerre-Hahn Orthogonal Polynomials: M o bius Transformation of the Stieltjes Function

 Now that the Painlev\'e equation P$_{\textrm{VI}}$ for the sequences of orthogonal polynomials corresponding to $\tilde{f}$ was derived, and given that $\tilde{f}$ is a M\"{o}bius transformation of $f$ (see (\ref{eq:til-f})),

 a natural question that can be posed is to relate the P$_{\textrm{VI}}$ solution just derived with the Painlev\'e solution that governs the sequences of polynomials corresponding to $f$.
-Recall that $f$ is the Stieltjes transform of the modified Jacobi weight $w$ defined by (\ref{eq:jacobi-w}).
+Recall that $f$ is the Stieltjes transform of the {deformed} Jacobi weight $w$ defined by (\ref{eq:jacobi-w}).
 The sequences of orthogonal polynomials corresponding to $w$, indeed taken orthonormal, $\{p_n\}_{n \geq 0}$, were subject of analysis, e.g., in \cite{magnus-jcam}.
-In \cite[pp. 227-228]{magnus-jcam} it is deduced that the quantity $q$ defined by the only zero of the $(1,2)$ component of the matrix of the differential system
+In \cite[pp. 227-228]{magnus-jcam} it is deduced that $q$ defined by the only zero of the $(1,2)$ entry of the matrix of the differential system

-(here, we are using the notation $A, C$ for the polynomials $W, V$ of \cite{magnus-jcam}, respectively, and $a_n$ are the recurrence relation coefficients defined by $a_n^2=\gamma_n$), satisfies a P$_{\textrm{VI}}$ equation (\ref{eq:P6}) with parameters $(\delta_1, \delta_2, \delta_3, \delta_4)= (\frac{1}{2}, -\frac{1}{2}\alpha^2, \frac{1}{2}\beta^2, \frac{1}{2}(1-\mu^2)).$ Hence, the Laguerre-Hahn si\-tua\-tion versus semi-classical differs in the boundary conditions.
+(here, we are using the notation $A, C$ for the polynomials $W, V$ of \cite{magnus-jcam}, respectively, and $a_n$ are the recurrence relation coefficients defined by $a_n^2=\gamma_n$), satisfies a P$_{\textrm{VI}}$ equation (\ref{eq:P6}) with parameters $(\delta_1, \delta_2, \delta_3, \delta_4)= (\frac{1}{2}, -\frac{1}{2}\alpha^2, \frac{1}{2}\beta^2, \frac{1}{2}(1-\mu^2)).$ Hence, the Laguerre-Hahn si\-tua\-tion {\it{versus}} the semi-classical one differs in the boundary conditions.
 On this topic we refer the interested reader to \cite[Sec.
 2]{F-W1}, and the techniques used in the proof of Proposition 2.1, pages 12219-12220, relying in certain identities resulting from expansions of Toeplitz determinants.